Three Mushroom Tagliatelle with Garlic Sauce

 2. While the pasta cooks, chop and slice the mushrooms.

 3. Melt the butter in a skillet over medium heat.
-Add the mushrooms and cook until they are browned on all sides and slightly shrunken.
+Add the mushrooms and cook until browned on all sides and slightly shrunken.
 Set aside.

 1. Melt the butter in a small saucepan over medium heat.
 Add the flour and whisk together, then add the garlic.

 2. Slowly pour in the milk while whisking vigorously.
-Continue to stir until the sauce comes to a boil, then lower the heat and stir until the sauce starts to thicken.
-Add a few tablespoons of the reserved pasta cooking liquid to obtain the desired consistency, if necessary.
-Take off the heat.
+Bring to a gentle boil, then reduce the heat and stir until thickened.
+Add reserved pasta water if needed to loosen.

-3. Toss the pasta, mushrooms, and sauce to combine.
-Serve immediately.
+3. Toss the pasta, mushrooms, and sauce together and serve immediately.

 Author’s Bio: https://www.recipe-barn.com/